 To your relief, the line starts to move, and a half hour later you are at the back of the train.
 A man yells “Allllll…” begins a coughing fit, and eventually just waves you on-board.

 The People (Fantasy)

-As you make your way deeper into the gilt hallways of the lavish locomotive, you meet all sorts of people: adventurers with Amazonian tales of intrigue, socialites who smoke using cigarette holders and abuse the word ‘marvelous’, and academics who tell you of curious beetle specimens they are to study in Madagascar.
+As you make your way deeper into the gilt hallways of the lavish locomotive you meet all sorts of people: adventurers with Amazonian tales of intrigue, socialites who smoke using cigarette holders and abuse the word ‘marvelous’, and academics who eagerly tell you of the curious beetle specimen they are to study in Madagascar.

 The People (Reality)